-- Provide language, literacy and math rich supplemental instruction in educational settings including preschools, elementary schools and middle schools.
+- Provide language, literacy and math rich supplemental instruction through partnerships with preschools, elementary schools and middle schools.
 The type of instruction provided is dependent on the program (PreK, K-3 or Math).

 - Collect benchmark data to determine which children are eligible for Michigan Education Corps services.